jakeleef/DISM_UH/README.md

 There is almost no exception handling, partly because the program is VERY simple, and partly because there is an assumption of a certain level of computer literacy if you are using this script.

+The .exe is located int he dist folder.